jgridlock/reactjs/README.md

         </header>
     </div>
     ```
-## Architecture
+## Architecture Overview
 1. Props + State (Model)
     * These are considered inputs and the difference between them is that state can change.
 2. Render
-3. DOM (Document Object MOdel)
+3. DOM (Document Object Model)
-    * This is the direct result of rendering the Model
+    * This is the direct result of rendering the Model.
+4. Events
+    * Outputs from DOM that update State

+## Components
+* Components are the fundamental units of a react application.
+Each component corresponds to an element in the DOM.
+The component is responsible for rendering the content of the element and for handling any events that occur within it.
+Components can be nested (composing components).
+Outer components are said to own the inner components.